xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_for_marketplaces.md

 ## PayPal for Marketplaces installation and set-up

-Like all PayPal payment methods, the method "PayPal for Marketplaces" is enabled by the module "PayPal".
-So please make sure the PayPal module is {% link "installed and enabled" ref_0fGEpvrh %}:
+Like all PayPal payment methods, the method "PayPal for Marketplaces" is enabled by the addon "PayPal".
+So please make sure the PayPal addon is {% link "installed and enabled" ref_0fGEpvrh %}:

 ![paypal-installed.png]({{site.baseurl}}/attachments/ref_6iphJijP/paypal-installed.png)